mnemnion/ax/ax spec.md

 ```
  0   A noun is either an atom or a cell.

-An atom is any natural number.
+ 1 An atom is any natural number.

- 1   A cell is an ordered pair of nouns.
+ 2   A cell is an ordered pair of nouns.

- 2   n refers to any atom. a, b, c, and d refer to nouns.
+ 3   n refers to any atom. a, b, c, and d refer to nouns.

- 3  `Ξ` means to perform a rewrite as defined by this specification.
+ 4  `Ξ` means to perform a rewrite as defined by this specification.

- 4  `→`  shows the steps of such a reduction.
+ 5  `→`  shows the steps of such a reduction.
 All must be completed.

- 5  `?`  means the reduction is undefined.
+ 6  `?`  means the reduction is undefined.

- 6  `:=` indicates a noun is the referent of a symbol.
+ 7  `:=` indicates a noun is the referent of a symbol.

- 7  `+`  refers to the operation on the natural numbers, whose identity is 0.
+ 8  `+`  refers to the operation on the natural numbers, whose identity is 0.

- 8  `~`  requires that n so defined be in the range (n1..n2), inclusive.
+ 9  `~`  requires that n so defined be in the range (n1..n2), inclusive.

- 9   [a b c] → [a [b c]]
+ 10   [a b c] → [a [b c]]

- 10  Symbols have no other semantics.
+ 11  Symbols have no other semantics.

- 11  The lemmas are reduced in ordinary arithmetic; c and d refer to atoms.

 ```